naztronaut/siril-scripts/README.md

 - "Register final frames" to align the per-filter stacks to a common canvas for direct color combination
 - Reusable Master Calibration config: set a master darks folder + master bias once and reuse them between runs (saved to `naztronomy_scripts_config.json`)
 - "Import Masters" matches a master dark to each session by exposure time and temperature, and applies the master bias to every session
-- Master frame support for both FITS and PixInsight XISF files (matched by file name)
+- Master frame support for both FITS and PixInsight XISF files (matched by file name: masterDark, masterBias, masterFlat)
 - Drag & drop of files or whole folders, with automatic frame-type and session detection
 - Export Sessions to an AstroBin acquisition CSV (with a Bortle sky-quality prompt)
 - Drizzle, background extraction, feathering, and comprehensive filter (roundness/FWHM/star count/background) options